davidalger/devenv/README.md

 ***WARNING:*** Because this node is running the mysqld service and persisting data, attempts to forcefully shutdown (aka run `vagrant destroy`) on the db node will cause data corruption and fail subsequent mysqld start operations unless the vm has first been halted and/or the mysqld service stopped gracefully prior to vm destruction.
 The recommended sequence to wipe the vm and create from scratch is halt, destroy, then up.

+#### MySql Versions

+This node has MySql 5.6 from the community MySql RPM installed.
+Should MySql 5.1 be required, there is a pre-configured machine available, but it will not start by default.
+Start this machine via `vagrant up db51`.
+The data directory of this will be kept separate from the MySql 5.6 data in order to preserve data integrity.
+These machines may be run simultaneously.
+Configure sites to connect to `dev-db` or `dev-db51` as needed.

 #### Common Problems
 ##### mysqld fails to start
 When this happens you'll see something like the following when attempting to boot the vm: